 In a new paper titled “Saudi Arabia in Transition,” Karen Elliott House, a former Wall Street Journal reporter who has visited Saudi Arabia for nearly 40 years and a current senior fellow at the Belfer Center for Science and International Affairs, analyzes the progress the Saudis have made and the challenges they face in implementing Vision 2030 amidst the recent changes in leadership.

-On September 20, the Brookings Intelligence project will host Elliott House for a discussion on her findings, the Trump administration’s Saudi Arabia policy, and Iran’s activities in the region.
-Bruce Riedel, director of the Intelligence Project and a senior fellow, will moderate the discussion.
-Following their remarks, Elliott House and Riedel will take questions from the audience.
+On September 20, the Brookings Intelligence project hosted Elliott House for a discussion on her findings, the Trump administration’s Saudi Arabia policy, and Iran’s activities in the region.
+Bruce Riedel, director of the Intelligence Project and a senior fellow, moderated the discussion.
+Following their remarks, Elliott House and Riedel took questions from the audience.

 Senior Fellow - Belfer Center for Science and International Affairs

 Senior Fellow - Foreign Policy, Center for Middle East Policy, Strobe Talbott Center for Security, Strategy, and Technology